 - Confidence grows

-Month 3 and Beyond: Freedom Feels Normal
+Month 3 and Beyond: Freedom Feels Natural

-- Emotional balance feels natural
+- Emotional balance feels effortless

 Final Thoughts